ManishaBharti08/Stock-Market-Crash-Analysis/README.md

 - Google Colab
 ---

+## How to perform live analysis
+- Set the yahoo finance ticker value (stock code) in cell 16
+- Set the Window size in cell 19
+- Set the Rolling mean return and Rolling Volatility threshold in cell 19
+- Restart and Run all session

 ## 📌 Disclaimer
 This project is intended for **educational and research purposes only** and should **not be considered financial advice**.